makohda/IDRC_first_step_course_2018/README.md

             DRR006760_chr1_1.fastq.gz DRR006760_chr1_2.fastq.gz > DRR006760_chr1.aligned_reads.sam
 ```
 Backslash \, this is a special character which could supresses RETURN character.
 We use this for separating single command line to multi lines for easy viewing.
+">" is a kind of shell function.
+Here, ">" works for redirecting command output to the specific file.

 You will get following response.
 BWA MEM alignment will take about few min by my MacBookPro 2014 (2.2GHz).